ls1intum/Blender.LectureEdit/documentation/steps/setup.rst

 * ``Raw`` is an optional directory for files, that are related to the project, but are not processed during the video editing.
   These files could be a backup of the original slide deck from the speaker, while the one in the ``Source`` directory is edited to make room for the speaker in the video.

-The name of the *Blender* project file determines the file names of the files in the ``Source`` and the ``Final`` directory, while the files in the *Intermediate* directory are automatically created and have generic names..
+The name of the *Blender* project file determines the file names of the files in the ``Source`` and the ``Final`` directory, while the files in the *Intermediate* directory are automatically created and have generic names.
 For example, the file with the presentation slides must have the same file name as the *Blender* project file (except for the ``.pptx`` file extension).
 The video recordings of the speaker and the slides have to have a suffix in their file name, that indicates, which file is which: